jschwarzwalder/aws-sdk-php/docs/guide/commands.rst

     $list = $command->getHandlerList();

     // Create a middleware that just dumps the command and request that is
-    // about to be sent.
+    // about to be sent
     $middleware = Middleware::tap(
         function (CommandInterface $command, RequestInterface $request) {
             var_dump($command->toArray());